 My Uncle returns to Bamyan after twenty-eight years

-My visit to Bamyan in September 2017 also marked my uncle’s visit to this beautiful place after 28 years.
+My visit to Bamyan in September 2017 also marked my uncle’s visit to this beautiful place after twenty-eight years.
 He described the place as different, “everything has changed”, he said.
-Twenty eight years ago, long before the invasion of the Taliban regime, Bamyan used to be one of Afghanistan’s favourite tourist destination.
+He’d go on about how he and his fellow colleagues climbed the giant buddha’s ears, and how unfortunate that we can no longer see the beauty he saw back in the days.
+Twenty-eight years ago, long before the invasion of the Taliban regime, Bamyan used to be one of Afghanistan’s favourite tourist destination.
 What is left now off is the destroyed Buddha’s and a cemetery in front of it that once used to be a market place.
-How unfortunate that such a unique and invaluebale piece of history was destroyed by the hands of those perpetrators.
+How unfortunate that such a unique and invaluebale piece of history was destroyed by the hands of such perpetrators.
 People who are responsible for the stigma that has been placed upon my fellow Afghans and my country.
 Already heated up but I’ll refrain from this topic, because I hate it as much.

 The tale of Shahr-e-Gholghola

-Otherwise known as the ‘city of screams/sighs’, Shahr-e-gholghola is a famous site in the centre of Bamyan city displaying the ruins of Genghis Khan from the 12th century.
+Otherwise known as the ‘city of screams/sighs’, Shahr-e-Gholghola is a famous site in the centre of Bamyan city displaying the ruins of Genghis Khan from the 12th century.
 A time where thousands of Bamyani inhabitants were masssacred by the powerful Mongol army to avenge the death of Genghis’ nephew and grandson whom were murdered in Bamyan.
 A walk up the hill, you’ll notice little houses build on top of each other, some ruined and some still intact.
-There’s also a citadel that is almost half broken that stands at the very top of the hill-like village.
-A small house is also built right next to the village, on the ground level for government workers who keep an eye on the place for 24/hrs a day.
+There’s also a citadel that is almost half broken which stands at the very top of the hill-like village.
+A small house is also built right next to the village on the ground level for government workers who keep an eye on the place 24/7.
 While I was there, there were two Afghan soldiers from Parvan Province, whom were allocated to Bamyan to safegaurd the place.

 Another legend & dreamy landscape | Kohi Azhdar